wf4ever/ro-manager/src/README.md

 ### Changes for 0.2.17

-* Updates to RODL inbterface synchronization.
+* Updates to RODL synchronization.
 Includes option to push ZIP file bundle
 * Provide label for checklist target resource as well as the RO
 * Overlay RO service documentation updated
 * Refactoring of HTTP access to ROs (HTTP_Session), and logic to catch and log HTTP connection errors